 250. (1) Silvics.-Climatic, edaphic, physiographic, and biotic factors affecting the establishment and growth of trees and forests.
-Text-book: Toumey

-- and Korstian, Foundations of Silviculture, 2nd edition.
+Text-book: Toumey and Korstian, Foundations of Silviculture, 2nd edition.
 Mr. Griffith.
 Forest Engineering students take this course in the first term.

-[0-0; 1-2] - 251.
-(2) Forest Protection I, Fire Control.-Fire prevention: danger rating; fire behaviour, detection, communication, transportation and suppression; control planning.
-Text-books: Folweiler and Brown, Fire in the Forests of the United States; Western Fire Fighters Manual.
-Mr. Smith. - 252.
-(3) Forest Botany.-An introduction to botany, with special reference to forest conditions.
-Text-book: Holman and Robbins, A Text-book of General Botany.
+251. (2) Forest Protection I, Fire Control.-Fire prevention: danger rating; fire behaviour, detection, communication, transportation and sup-[2-0; 1-2]

+pression; control planning.
+Mr. Smith.

+252. (3) Forest Botany.-An introduction to botany, with special reference to forest conditions.
+Text-book: Holman and Robbins, A Text-book of [2-2; 2-2]General Botany.
 Mr. Griffith.

-[2-2; 2-2] - 253.
-(1) Forest Soils.-Fundamentals of forest soil science.
-Text-book: Lutz and Chandler, Forest Soils.
-Mr. Griffith.
-[1-2; 0-0] - 260.
-(1) Forest Surveying.-Stadia; route surveying, simple curves and earthwork; solar and stellar observations; and type mapping.
+260. (1) Forest Surveying.-Stadia; route surveying, simple curves and earthwork; solar and stellar observations; and type mapping.
 Text-book: Breed and Hosmer, Elementary Surveying.
+Mr. Wood.
+[1-3; 0-0]

-Mr. Schiedel.
-[0-0; 1-3] - 264.
-(1) Introduction to Forest Photogrammetry.
-Aerial surveying, photo-interpretation, and the use of air photographs in forestry.
-Textbook: Spurr, Aerial Photographs in Forestry.
-Mr. Bell, Mr. Smith.
-[0-0; 1-3] - 300.
-(3) Introduction to Forestry.-This course is not open to Forestry or Forest Engineering students.
+264. (1) Introduction to Forest Photogrammetry. - Aerial surveying, photo-interpretation, and the use of air photographs in forestry.
+Text-book: Spurr, Aerial Photographs in Forestry.
+Mr. Smith.
+[0-0; 1-3]

+- 300. (3) Introduction to Forestry.-This course is not open to Forestry or Forest Engineering students.
 Identification and distribution of the principal commercial timber trees of the world with particular reference to those of British Columbia; identification, properties and uses of the woods of these species; units of tree and forest product measurements.
 Prerequisite: Botany 105 or Forestry 252.
-Mr. Griffith and Staff.
-[2-3; 2-3] - 350 (2) Silviculture.
+Mr. Griffith.
+[2-3; 2-3] - †350 (2) Silviculture.
 Silvicultural systems; intermediate cuttings; natural regeneration; applied silviculture in the various regions of North America.
 Text-book: Hawley & Smith, Practice of Silviculture, 6th edition.
-Mr. Haddock.
-[0-0; 3-2] - 351.
+[0-0; 3-2] Mr. Haddock. - 351.
 (3) Forest Protection II, Insect and Disease Control.
 Diseases and insects in relation to forest protection, silviculture, management and forest products.
 Mr. Graham.
 [2-2; 2-2] - 353.
 (1) Seminar.-Oral presentation and discussion of current forestry topics; reviews of important papers in forestry periodicals.
 The Staff.
 [1-0; 1-0] - 355.
 (1) Seeding and Planting.-Artificial regeneration; forest nursery practice.
-Text-book: Tourney and Korstian, Seeding and planting in the Practice of Forestry, 3rd edition.
+Text-book: Toumey and Korstian, Seeding and planting in the Practice of Forestry, 3rd edition.
 Mr. Haddock.
-[2-0; 0-0] - 360.
-(3) Forest Mensuration.-Log scaling; timber cruising; application and preparation of volume, stand and yield tables; statistical analysis.
+[2-0: 0-0] - 360.
+(3) Forest Mensuration.-Log scaling: timber cruising; application and preparation of volume, stand and yield tables; statistical analysis.
 Textbook: Bruce & Schumacher, Forest Mensuration.
 Mr. Ker.
 [2-3; 2-3] - 365.
 (1) Forestry Problems.-Mathematical and graphical solutions of problems drawn from the various fields of forestry.
 Mr. Ker.
 [0-2; 0-2] - 370.
 (3) Wood Technology.-The macroscopic and microscopic characteristics and identification of wood; properties, morphology, and economic uses of commercial North American timbers.
-Text-book: Brown, Panshin and Forsaith, Wood Technology, Volume I. Mr. Kennedy.
-[2-3; 2-3] - 371.
+Text-book: Brown, Panshin and Forsaith, Wood Technology, Volume I. Mr. Kennedy. - 371.
 (2) General Logging.-General and distinctive logging methods in the forest regions of North America.
 Text-book: Wackerman, Harvesting Timber Crops.
 Mr. Knapp.
 [1-2; 1-2] - 380.
 (1) Forest Policy and Administration.
 The development and implementation of forest policies in Canada, the United States, and other countries.
 Text-book: B. C., Forest Act.
 Mr. Allen.
 [1-0; 1-0] - 390.
 (3) Summer Camp.-A four weeks' summer camp at the University Research Forest near Haney is required of all forestry students preceding their final year at the University.
-(See page 279.)
+(See page 276.)
 The Staff.

-^{}Field trips are a required part of this course.
+[†]Field trips are a required part of this course.